abdo-abaco/Behavioral_Cloning/README.md

-# Behaviorial Cloning Project
+In this project, we use what we've learned about deep neural networks and convolutional neural networks to clone driving behavior.
+We train, validate and test a model using TensorFlow's Keras API.
+The model outputs a steering angle to an autonomous vehicle.

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 Overview
 ---
 This repository contains files for the Behavioral Cloning Project.

-In this project, we use what we've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-We train, validate and test a model using TensorFlow's Keras API.
-The model outputs a steering angle to an autonomous vehicle.

 A simulator is provided where we can steer a car around a track for data collection using a joystick.
 We use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.